SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQs_Pricing.md

   Yes, if you have subscribed to that service.

-- **Can I use Professional Services credits to pay for usage-based service credits?**
+- **Can I use Professional Services credits in exchange for DataMiner credits?**

   No.